MicrosoftDocs/azure-devops-docs/docs/organizations/billing/buy-basic-plus-test-plans.md

 [!INCLUDE [temp](../../_shared/version-vsts-tfs-all-versions.md)]

-In this article, learn how to pay for more users who need access to [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/), [Azure Boards](https://azure.microsoft.com/en-us/services/devops/boards/), and [Azure Test Plans](https://azure.microsoft.com/en-us/services/devops/test-plans/).
+In this article learn how to pay for more users who need access to [Azure Repos](https://azure.microsoft.com/en-us/services/devops/repos/), [Azure Boards](https://azure.microsoft.com/en-us/services/devops/boards/), and [Azure Test Plans](https://azure.microsoft.com/en-us/services/devops/test-plans/).
 [Visual Studio Enterprise](https://visualstudio.microsoft.com/vs/enterprise/) and [Visual Studio Test Professional](https://visualstudio.microsoft.com/vs/test-professional/) subscribers have Basic + Test Plans included with their subscription, and their subscription is detected when they sign in to Azure DevOps for the first time.

 ## Prerequisites